kkuchta/TSpell/README.md

 ## Wut

 This is a typescript spell checker.
-I'm sorry, I mispoke: this is a compile-time spell checker using only typescript's type checker.
+I'm sorry, I misspoke: this is a compile-time spell checker using only typescript's type checker.
 No, I'm serious.
 Well, I mean, obviously not _that_ serious, but it _does_ work.

 ```typescript
 // Typechecks cleanly: